gahr/retcl/README.md

     % r resultType rds:1
     SimpleString

+Another way to handle the result of a command is by using the `-cb cmdPrefix` switch.
+In this case, the result identifier is returned immediately as if the `-sync` switch was not specified and the `cmdPrefix` is arranged to be called when the result is available.
+The appended arguments are the **command identifier**, the result type, and the body.

+   % proc mycb {resVar args} {
+         upvar $resVar res
+         set res $args
+     }
+   % set res {}
+   % r SET a 42
+   rds:1
+   % r -cb [list mycb [namespace current]::res] GET a
+   % vwait res
+   % set res
+   rds:2 BulkString 42

 The asynchronous operation mode can be turned off (and back on) using the pair of methods `-async` and `+async`.
 When the asynchronous mode is disabled, Redis commands are executed and their results returned as soon as they are